Crankbrothers F15 Review

 With the F15, Crankbrothers offers a clever new take on the traditional multi-tool design.
 A smooth, easy-to-hold carrying case totes a small multi-tool frame on one end and a chain tool on the other using powerful magnets to keep the entire package together.
 When it comes time to use a wrench, the carrying case does double duty and becomes an ergonomic dream for tightening and loosening tough bolts.
 The 3.5 x 1.5-inch case fits well in your palm and the smooth, rounded edges of the brushed-metal frame provide a comfortable, high-leverage, platform.
 When breaking a chain, the chain tool remains in the magnetic case and the mini-tool's 4mm hex wrench powers the chain punch.
 This means that both of your hands have large handles, and getting enough leverage to pop out a chain pin is no issue.

-The F15 matched the top scorers in our test in the ergonomics metric.
-The only tools that stand up to it in this category are Crankbrothers' M19 and the Blackburn Switch Wrap.
+The F15 couldn't quite stack up ergonomically with the Ratchet Rocket Lite DX's ratcheting socket system, but it scored on par with the best traditional tools in the test.
+The Crankbrothers M19 and the Blackburn Switch Wrap both matched this model's score.
 The M19 offers more functions than the F15 but sacrifices in portability, while the Switch Wrap is super portable, but not as easy to use as the F15.
 When compared to the most feature-packed tools in our test, the F15 is more ergonomic by a fairly wide margin.
-Of our tools with twenty-plus functions only the ToPeak Mini 20 Pro and the Pedros Rx Micro-20 come close in this metric.

 While its heft sits just about at the median of the tools we looked at, our testers thought that the 163 gram F15 was very portable for its weight.
 The smooth carrying case with rounded edges conceals the bulges and bumps that can make toting a multi-tool a pain.
 You can slip this tool into a jersey or bib pocket without any discomfort, but if the pocket is loose, you can expect to feel it bouncing on rough terrain.